a3ramesh/cse15l-lab-reports/index.md

 I tried multiple commands with this terminal.
 I tried the ls -lat command:
 ![Screenshot (21)](https://user-images.githubusercontent.com/130017333/231027109-ce955583-76cf-47a5-ab03-1153094ec2ab.png)
-along with the pwd command and the cat command:
+along with the pwd command (stands for "print working directory" and prints the directory that my terminal is currently in) and the cat command (stands for "concatenate" and prints the contents of the file(s) given by the specified paths; in this case the "hello.txt" file):
 ![Screenshot (22)](https://user-images.githubusercontent.com/130017333/231031452-c89c7097-5d10-47b6-9ab0-aba2fcc1dcfd.png)